jarekbryk/compbioftw/README.md

 - Mine Cetinkaya-Rundel teaches stats with R and Git at Duke and is at the forefront of implementing these tools in high-throughput teaching context.
 Check out her paper [Infrastructure and tools for teaching computing throughout the statistical curriculum](https://peerj.com/preprints/3181v1/), her talk on the last useR! conference [Teaching data science to new useRs](https://channel9.msdn.com/Events/useR-international-R-User-conferences/useR-International-R-User-2017-Conference/KEYNOTE-Teaching-data-science-to-new-useRs) and the course that she teaches itself [http://www2.stat.duke.edu/courses/Spring18/Sta199/](STA 199: Intro to Data Science).

+- [A list of R courses : university, online, workshops, etc.](https://github.com/rstudio-education/rstats-ed).
+All of the university-level courses listed so far are based in North America.

 ### R tutorials/codethroughs I like

-- If you want just one thing to explain someone why R is super awesome, show them Paul Campbell's presentation [A whirlwind tour of working with data in R](https://paulc91.github.io/intro_to_r/#1).
+- If you want just one thing to explain someone why R is super awesome, show them Paul Campbell's presentation [A whirlwind tour of working with data in R](https://paulc91.github.io/intro_to_r/#1) and Gina Reynolds' [The Tidyverse in Action](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html#1).
 You're welcome.

 - Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course [Data wrangling, exploration, and analysis with R](http://stat545.com) and her [tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).